 EERE eXCHANGE is designed to enforce the deadlines specified in this FOA.
 The "Apply" and "Submit" buttons will automatically disable at the defined submission deadlines.

-Applicants who experience technical difficulties with submission PRIOR to the FOA deadline should contact the EERE eXCHANGE helpdesk for assistance (EERE-eXCHANGESupport@hq.doe.gov).
+Applicants that experience issues with submission PRIOR to the FOA deadline should contact the EERE eXCHANGE helpdesk for assistance (EERE-eXCHANGESupport@hq.doe.gov).

 B. Application Forms